By Tim Knight

 But do you notice there’s no active public market for buying and selling diamond as a commodity?
 And that there aren’t any technical analysts for diamond charts?
 Or that there’s no national network devoted to news related to diamonds?
 It’s because all of that stuff would be drop-dead boring, because prices are controlled, and predictable, and not worthy of examination.
 Someone figured out how to control the market.
 And thus the “market” no longer exists.

-God help us all…………us chartists especially………..if this is the new world order for equities.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+God help us all…………us chartists especially………..if this is the new world order for equities.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.